MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/perf-test/rsat/rsat-chain-test-cases.md

 ## Support for formulas of saved variables

 You can create formulas that contain saved (copied) variables.
 If you have been using an older version of the Regression Suite Automation Tool, you will need to regenerate new Excel parameter files to take advantage of this functionality.
 Supported operators are `+`, `-`, `/` and '\'.
 Only numerical variables can be used in the Regression Suite Automation Tool formulas.
 Strings or dates are not supported.
-Always specify variable names within double braces `{{varname}}`.
-For example, `{{var1}} + {{var2}}`.
+Always specify variable names with double braces and surrounded each variable by double quotes and obtain their value by the VALUE function.
+For example, `VALUE("{{var1}}") + VALUE("{{var2}}")`.

 In the image below, two different variables are used in a formula.